Vibratosax

-Vibratosax is the product name of the saxophones made from plastic, designed & built by the Thai company Vibrato.
+Vibratosax is the product name of saxophones made from plastic, designed and built by the Thai company Vibrato.

-A global patent makes Vibrato Co., Ltd. the sole manufacturer of saxophones, whose parts are mainly created from injection-molded plastic.
-Currently only Alto saxophones are available, Tenor and Soprano (curved) models have been developed and announced.
+A global patent makes Vibrato Co., Ltd. the sole manufacturer of vibratosaxes, whose parts are mainly created from injection-molded plastic.
+Currently only Alto saxophones are available.
+Tenor and Soprano (curved) models have been developed and announced.

-Historical reference – the Grafton Acrylic Saxophone
+History

-The Grafton saxophone was an Alto saxophone with a plastic body, available between 1950 and approx. 1968.
-The saxophone had very good musical properties, amongst others.
-It has been played by some of the biggest jazz musicians such as Charlie Parker and Ornette Coleman.
+The Vibratosax’s plastic design is based off of the Grafton saxophone, an Alto saxophone with a plastic body available between 1950 and approx. 1968.
+The saxophone had very good musical properties, amongst others— It has been played by some of the biggest jazz musicians, such as Charlie Parker and Ornette Coleman.

 Besides its heavy weight, the saxophone's very brittle, ivory-tinted acrylic shaped using low-pressure molding proved to be another disadvantage.
 It led to the body's tendency to become irreparably damaged easily, especially on the bow.
 The weight was mainly caused by the mechanics, which had been comparatively conventionally made from metal.
-The manufacturer had to cease production after only a few years due to – in relation to the rather low sales price – high production costs and low market acceptance.
+The manufacturer had been forced to cease production after only a few years due to – in relation to the rather low sales price – high production costs and low market acceptance.

-Because of the improvements made in plastic quality and manufacturing (keyword: thermoplastic injection molding) over the past 50 years, the Bangkok-living entrepreneur and passionate saxophonist Piyapat Thanyakij decided in 2009 to revive the concept of a plastic-made saxophone, with its advantages over traditional metal-made saxophones – i.a. low weight, robustness (when using modern plastics), consistent and precise reproduction of the body parts – and named the new instrument series Vibratosax.
+Because of the improvements made in plastic quality and manufacturing via thermoplastic injection molding over the past 50 years, the Bangkok-living entrepreneur and passionate saxophonist Piyapat Thanyakij decided in 2009 to revive the concept of a plastic-made saxophone, with its advantages over traditional metal-made saxophones – i.e. low weight, robustness (when using modern plastics), and a consistent and precise reproduction of the body parts – and named the new instrument series Vibratosax.

 Models and series

 The first edition was offered in two models, which differed in the body material used, and were made distinguishable through differently colored pads.
 The A1 (light grey pads) was a bit cheaper and had a slightly "darker and warmer" sound than the A1S model (orange pads).

 The A1 is made of Bayer's blend, a blend of polycarbonate and ABS plastic.
 The ABS gives elasticity and flexibility, while the polycarbonate provides resonance.
 The A1S is made of solid polycarbonate.
 This denser material gives extra resonance, and a more projected and focused sound.
 The A1 has a darker and warmer tone when compared to the A1S.
-The "S" in A1S stand for solid, in reference to the A1S' denser and more solid design.
+The "S" in A1S stand for solid, in reference to the A1S's denser and more solid design.
 The instrument is available in various colors and can even be made transparent.